-2421 Overview of the Sequence Rules
+2421 Overview of the Sequence Rules [R-08.2012]

-2421.02 Summary of the Requirements of the Sequence Rules
+2421.02 Summary of the Requirements of the Sequence Rules [R-07.2015]

-2421.03 Notification of a Failure to Comply
+2421.03 Notification of a Failure to Comply [R-07.2015]

 With respect to the Office’s determination of compliance with the sequence rules and the opportunities afforded applicants to satisfy the requirements of the rules, applicants will be notified of easily detectable deficiencies early in the application process.
-Applicants whose computer readable forms are damaged in the mail, are not readable, or are missing mandatory elements will be notified shortly after receipt of the application by the Office.
-Applications filed on or after November 29, 2000, will be retained in the Office of Initial Patent Examination (OIPE) until any noncompliant sequence listing that renders an application unsuitable for examination is corrected.
+Applicants whose computer readable forms are not readable, or are missing mandatory elements, will be notified shortly after receipt of the application by the Office.
+Applications filed on or after November 29, 2000, will be retained in the Office of Patent Application Processing (OPAP) until any noncompliant sequence listing that renders an application unsuitable for examination is corrected.

-2421.04 Future Changes to the Sequence Rules
+2421.04 Future Changes to the Sequence Rules [R-07.2015]